vmstio/vmstio/docus/content/flings/matrix.md

 Once their account is established, users are encouraged to use a dedicated Matrix client from their desktop or mobile device.

-Element Web runs on a the [Netlify](https://www.netlify.com) managed platform.
+Element Web runs on our main Kubernetes cluster.